3D printed lattice insoles: an end-2-end solution

 Read time: 7 min

 3D printing is revolutionizing manufacturing and design by enabling the creation of complex, customized parts, such as insoles tailored to an individual's foot shape and biomechanics.
-This article will discuss the use of Multi Jet Fusion (MJF) printing and BASF Ultrasint® TPU01, a thermoplastic polyurethane (TPU) material, in producing insoles with intricate lattice structures and various benefits.
+This article will discuss the use of Multi Jet Fusion (MJF) printing and Ultrasint® TPU01, a thermoplastic polyurethane (TPU) material, in producing insoles with intricate lattice structures and various benefits.
 This versatile material is also used in sports protection equipment, orthopaedic models, car interior components, tools, grippers, and pipes due to its unique properties, such as high shock absorption, energy return, and resistance to fatigue.

 MJF TPU insole Insoles with 3 different hardnesses